Addithor/SonosRemote/README.md

    - Press the button to toggle mute/unmute with a fade effect.

 3. **Button Sound**:
-   - Play a sound over the Sonos speakers when the button is pressed.
+   - Play a sound over the Sonos speakers when the button is pressed when initiating shutdown.

 4. **Shutdown**:
    - Hold the button for 3 seconds to safely shut down the Raspberry Pi.